dotnet-presentations/dotnet-maui-workshop/Part 2 - MVVM/README.md

 1. In Visual Studio, set the iOS, Android, macOS, or Windows project as the startup project

-2. In Visual Studio, click "Start Debugging"
+2. In Visual Studio, click "Start Debugging".
+When the application starts you will see a **Search** button that when pressed will load monkey data from the internet!